The Fun, Chocolatey Soccer Cake That Wins Every Birthday and Game Night

 Directions

-• Preheat oven to 180°C. Grease and line two round pans.
+• Preheat oven to 180°C. Grease two round pans and line with parchment.

-• Cream butter and sugar, then add eggs one by one.
-Mix in milk and vanilla.
+• Cream butter and sugar until light and fluffy.
+Add eggs one at a time, then mix in milk and vanilla.

 Latest Posts